This website belongs to anindependent consultantof the company Platinum Health / Purium.

 MegaKonzept was founded and run by people who… how do you put it elegantly?… whose ethics and interest in people I would doubt.

 And this MegaKonzept was introduced to me by Arno, a former policeman.
-Why "former" I would learn over time.
+Why "former" I was to find out over time.
 But let's say: he fit well with the rest of the people who founded and marketed this system.

-But this encounter had one good thing: this ex-cop was an LR consultant, and the perfume "Jungle Man" didn't let me go once I smelled it.
+But there was one good thing about this encounter: this ex-cop was an LR consultant and the perfume "Jungle Man" captivated me once I smelled it.
 And so I became an LR consultant.

 Question: You joined a network marketing company because of a perfume?